Skip to main content

 Note

-The size of the return value for an app function when implementing a custom workflow action is limited to 1 MB.
+The return value for an app function when implementing a custom workflow action is limited to 1 MB.

 Show sample results